Sahid934/AURELIA/README.md

 Backend runs on:

 http://127.0.0.1:8000

 💻 Run Frontend

-Simply open:
+Simply open: index.html

-index.html
+        OR

-Or use Live Server extension in VS Code.
+use Live Server extension in VS Code.

 📸 Preview